 Skip to content

-There are a number of reasons that people feel bad after a couple of drinks too many:
+There are a number of reasons why people feel ill after drinking to excess:

 The first stage of the conversion of alcohol (or ethanol) involves its breakdown in the liver to acetaldehyde.
 This is then later broken down further to acetate.
 Acetate is completely non-toxic, however the intermediate break down product (acetaldehyde), is known to cause many of the symptoms associated with that ‘morning after’ feeling.